 Career line: 1,377 games, .273/.309/.406, 112 HR, 588 RBIs

 The middle child of second baseman Sandy Alomar Sr. arrived in the Majors after his younger brother, Roberto, because he was blocked by Benito Santiago in San Diego.
-But Alomar made an immediate impact after he was traded to the Indians, claiming a Gold Glove Award, an All-Star Game selection and the American League Rookie of the Year Award in 1990.
-Alomar held down the catcher's spot for an AL powerhouse in Cleveland, peaking with his All-Star Game MVP performance in front of his home crowd in 1997.
-He later served as the Indians' interim manager in 2012 and remains the Tribe's first-base coach under Terry Francona.
+But Alomar made an immediate impact after he was traded to Cleveland, claiming a Gold Glove Award, an All-Star Game selection and the American League Rookie of the Year Award in 1990.
+Alomar held down the catcher's spot for an AL powerhouse, peaking with his All-Star Game MVP performance in front of his home crowd in 1997.
+He later served as Cleveland's interim manager in 2012 and remains the Guardians' first-base coach under Terry Francona.

 Honorable mention: Luke Sewell (Joe Sewell)